 Annual Assessment designPARCC’s annual assessments are available in English language arts/ literacy and mathematics for grades 3-8 and high school.
-They serve as the states’ new annual tests.
+They serve as the annual tests for most of the grades in the states in which it is administered.

 The tests were developed over several years by a wide range of educators, researchers, psychometricians, and others from the PARCC states.
 If you are interested in becoming an item reviewer, view the attached FAQ sheet for more information on how to get involved.